Deep Networks and the Multiple Manifold Problem

 We then square both (nonnegative) sides of the inequality and use Cauchy-Schwarz to replace the squared sum with the sum of squares times a constant, obtaining

-after re-adding indices $i$ to the sum and applying the Schwarz inequality to isolate the operator norm of the difference in operators.
+after re-adding indices $i$ to the sum to obtain the third residual.
 We will choose $\lambda \geq 0$ to minimize the sum of the first and second terms.
 Differentiating and setting to zero gives the critical point equation

 which can be inverted to give the unique critical point

 where $W$ is the Lambert $W$ function, defined as the principal branch of the inverse of $z \mapsto z e^z$; we know that this critical point is a minimizer because the function of $\lambda$ we differentiated diverges as $\lambda \to \infty$.
 Plugging this point into the sum of the first two terms gives